 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep (John 10:7).

-We find in John 10:1-21 a passage often referred to as the Good Shepherd Discourse.
-It is here in this passage that two “I Am” statements are located (John 10:7, 11, and 14).
+We find in John 10:1-21 a passage often called the Good Shepherd Discourse.
+In this passage, two “I Am” statements are located (John 10:7, 11, and 14).
 We are told in verse 6 that Jesus used a “figure of speech” in this discourse.
 Jesus often used various figures of speech to make His teachings clear and easily understandable to His target audience.

-In Scripture, an allegory is metaphorical language that uses a word or phrase literally denoting one kind of object or idea in place of another making an analogy between the two in order to teach a truth in the realm of the kingdom of God.
+In Scripture, an allegory is a metaphorical language that uses a word or phrase denoting one kind of object or idea in place of another, making an analogy between the two in order to teach truth in the realm of the kingdom of God.
 This literary technique suggests an implied similarity or parallelism in relations to suggest a likeness or analogy between them.
-This literary style is an extended metaphor that, in this particular passage, includes a double metaphor which is why there are two “I Am” statements instead of one.
+This literary style is an extended metaphor that includes a double metaphor in this particular passage, which is why there are two “I Am” statements instead of one.

 THE SHEEPFOLD

 In the day of Jesus’ ministry, the common practice of shepherds was that each shepherd watched over his flock during the daytime as the sheep grazed.
-At nightfall, all the shepherds herded their flocks into a community holding pen of sorts used for protection of the sheep from injury and theft by predators and thieves.
-This kind of enclosure is called a “sheepfold” and is used to protect all the flocks which grazed in the pastures nearby.
+At nightfall, all the shepherds herded their flocks into a community holding pen to protect the sheep from injury and theft by predators and thieves.
+This kind of enclosure is called a “sheepfold” and protects all the flocks grazed in the pastures nearby.
 This pen could be properly accessed by a door (or gate) which was usually not a constructed door or gate but was an opening in the wall where a shepherd would be located to control access to the sheepfold.
-So the shepherd was actually the door of the sheepfold.
+So, the shepherd was the door of the sheepfold.

-These sheepfolds consisted of a fold enclosed by a stone wall or rail fence and ordinarily the fold had no roof.
+These sheepfolds consisted of a fold enclosed by a stone wall or rail fence; ordinarily, the fold had no roof.
 Sheepfolds were properly entered by the door, but they could be entered by climbing over the wall or fence to surreptitiously harm or steal the sheep.

 THE GOOD SHEPHERD DISCOURSE

 The Good Shepherd Discourse found in John 10:1-21 contains two “I Am” statements.
-The first is “I am the door of the sheep” (John 10:7) and the second is “I am the good shepherd” (John 10:11, 14).
+The first is “I am the door of the sheep” (John 10:7), and the second is “I am the good shepherd” (John 10:11, 14).
 Jesus used the “door” metaphor to symbolize Himself in v.
-7 and He switches to the “good shepherd” metaphor in vv.
+7, and He switched to the “good shepherd” metaphor in vv.
 11 and 14.

-Jesus spoke this figurative lesson to the Jews but they failed to understand the comparisons made.
+Jesus spoke this figurative lesson to the Jews, but they failed to understand the comparisons made.
 They had no idea whom the thieves and robbers symbolized.
-The Jewish leaders were so conceited in their knowledge, which they considered unquestionable, that they could not grasp that the thieves and robbers were, in fact, the Jewish leaders themselves.
-Neither did they see Jesus as the Son of God, the Messiah, and thus they were unable to see that the door and the good shepherd represented Jesus, Himself.
+The Jewish leaders were so smug in their knowledge, which they considered unquestionable, that they could not grasp that the thieves and robbers were, in fact, the Jewish leaders themselves.
+Neither did they see Jesus as the Son of God, the Messiah, and thus, they could not see that the door and the good shepherd represented Jesus Himself.

-The symbolic meaning of an allegorical object in the sphere of the kingdom is sometimes not provided by Jesus as were the door, fold, sheep, shepherd, and flock in the present allegory.
-In the sphere of the enemies of the kingdom, the symbolic meaning of the thieves and robbers, stranger, and hired hand in the present allegory are easily determined by considering the historical context of the allegory but this may not always be the case for certain objects.
+The symbolic meaning of a metaphorical object in the sphere of the kingdom is sometimes not provided by Jesus, as in the door, fold, sheep, shepherd, and flock in the present allegory.
+In the sphere of the enemies of the kingdom, the symbolic meaning of the thieves and robbers, strangers, and hired hands in the present allegory are easily determined by considering the historical context of the allegory, but this may not always be the case for certain objects.

 When interpreting allegories, not every object in the allegory must be given a parallel in the kingdom sphere or in the sphere of the enemies of the kingdom.

-Regarding the gatekeeper, we cannot determine a kingdom of heaven parallel with certainty.
-This term seems to be included only to complete the allegory, since there were gatekeepers connected with the sheepfold but gatekeeper does not have an obvious parallel in the kingdom realm.
+We cannot determine a kingdom of heaven parallel with certainty regarding the gatekeeper.
+This term seems to be included only to complete the allegory since there were gatekeepers connected with the sheepfold, but the gatekeeper does not have an obvious parallel in the kingdom realm.
 Nevertheless, some commentators assign corresponding kingdom parallels to gatekeeper such as the Holy Spirit.
-But we think this is a somewhat forced interpretation that could lead to misinterpretation of Jesus’ teaching in this allegory.
+However, we think this somewhat forced interpretation could lead to a misinterpretation of Jesus’ teaching in this allegory.

-One thing should be clarified in closing this section, namely, the symbolism of the door and the shepherd.
-In this discourse, Jesus has Himself as the door as well as the shepherd that enters the door.
+In closing this section, the symbolism of the door and the shepherd should be clarified.
+In this discourse, Jesus has Himself as the door and the shepherd that enters the door.
 How can this be?
-One might consider this idea that one person, Jesus, is two different things to be an ungrammatical blunder which violates logic.
+One might consider this idea that one person, Jesus, is two different things to be an ungrammatical blunder that violates logic.
 How can one person be two different things at once?
-Surely this is a solecism[1] that amounts to a reductio ad absurdum.[2]
-But the door and the shepherd representing one person is neither of these two literary miscues.
+Indeed, this is a solecism[1] that amounts to a reductio ad absurdum.[2]
+However, the door and the shepherd represent one person, which is neither of these two literary miscues.

 This so-called mixed metaphor does not cause a problem.
-When we go back to the construction that was a sheepfold, we see that the opening in the wall of the sheepfold that was the place of the door was not a wooden door.
-In fact, the door of the sheepfold was the shepherd who often lay within the opening to control entry into and exit from the sheepfold.
+When we go back to the construction of a sheepfold, we see that the opening in the wall of the sheepfold that was the place of the door was not a wooden door.
+The door of the sheepfold was the shepherd who often lay within the opening to control entry into and exit from the sheepfold.
 So, in the symbol, the shepherd WAS the door.
-Likewise, the metaphorical symbol as well as Jesus are both the door and the shepherd.
+Likewise, the metaphorical symbol and Jesus are both the door and the shepherd.

 I AM THE DOOR OF THE SHEEP

 A door leads both in and out.
 The shepherd controls access in both directions.
 Jesus is the door through which Jew and Gentile enter the world (John 1:1-4), the metaphorical sheepfold.
 He is the door to the sheep (Jew and Gentile) for every true shepherd.
-Jesus is the door of all sheep for access into the sheepfold as well as the access of all true sheep (believers) to the blessings of salvation.
+Jesus is the door of all sheep for access into the sheepfold and all true sheep (believers) to the blessings of salvation.

 Jesus is the door of security that keeps out the robbers and thieves.
 He is also the door of passage into the kingdom of God and the blessings of salvation, and He is the door of communication to His church.
 Moreover, He is the door through which His ministers and preachers of the Gospel gain access to His flock, the church.